-You do not need to consider IR35 rules unless a PSC is involved so, to determine whether a PSC is involved, it is important to understand:
+You do not need to consider IR35 rules unless a PSC is involved.
+To determine whether a PSC is involved, it is important to understand:

-· what amounts to a PSC for the purposes of IR35 – please see the Guidance Note;
+· what amounts to a PSC for the purposes of IR35 – please see the Guidance Note under "Related Documents" below;

 · that if your business engages an individual directly (not through a PSC) or you are such an individual, IR35 cannot apply;

 · however, although no PSC is used it will still be necessary to decide whether if the individual is in law an employee (not self-employed).
 If they are an employee, the business will have to operate PAYE; and